 Engaging Read – 6 Best Plastic Molding Techniques | A Complete Analysis

-People get confused between those two materials a lot.
-TPR and TPE are both classified as thermoplastics.
-On the surface, both materials seem very similar, and to someone extent, they are.
-But there are several differences between them, making their application quite different.
+On the surface, both materials seem very similar, and to some extent, they are.
+However, they have several differences, making their application quite different.

-TPE and TPR are modified versions of different materials.
-TPR is modified from SBS material, and TPE is usually modified from SEBS material.
-TPR is known for its hardness while the molding process.
+TPR is known for its hardness during the molding process.
 On the contrary, TPE’s SEBS material is regarded for its softness.

-TPR material has characteristics of both rubber and molding abilities thermoplastics.
-TPR material provides increased flexibility compared to TPE.
-Additionally, the wide variety of physical ranges makes TPR material stand out, making it useful for many purposes.
+TPR provides increased flexibility compared to TPE.
+Additionally, the wide variety of physical ranges makes TPR stand out, making it useful for many purposes.

 The Interesting History of Thermoplastic Rubber